Himachal Adventure Tours

 Soon after your arrival at the Delhi International Airport, you will be greeted by the Swan Tours representative who will further assist you for transfer at Amritsar.
 Check in at the pre booked hotel.
 Overnight stay will be at the hotel in Amritsar.

-Morning breakfast at the hotel.
-Proceed for a road trip to Dharamshala, the trip takes around 06 hrs to complete.
-On arrival, check into the hotel.
-Afternoon is free for leisure activities and shopping.
+Complete the breakfast at the hotel & proceed for local city tour of Amritsar covering Golden Temple, Jallianwala Bagh and Wagah border.
+Later proceed for a road trip to Dharamshala, the trip takes around 06 hrs to complete.
+Late evening arrival at Dharamshala.
 Overnight stay will be at the hotel in Dharamshala.

 Morning breakfast at the hotel, followed by a sightseeing tour of Manali, visit attractions such as Hadimba Temple, old Manali village and a Tibetan monastery.
 Overnight stay will be in Manali.

 Morning breakfast at the hotel in Manali.
 Begin a local sightseeing tour of Manali with a visit to Kothi Gorge, Gulaba, Marhi, Rohtang Pass (Upto Snow Line in case Rohtang is closed due to snow fall) and Sollang Valley.
 Overnight stay will be at the hotel in Manali.

 Early morning breakfast followed by a drive to Shimla, which is famous all over India for its pleasant weather and high mountain ranges.
 The place was once the summer capital of India during the British era before Indian Independence.
 You can also explore famous Kullu Shawl Industry on the way.
 The drive from Manali to Shimla takes around 8 hours.
 On arrival in Shimla, transfer to the hotel.
 Overnight stay will be at the hotel in Shimla.